Omegapoint/microservice-workshop/infrastructure/services/README.md

 Setup
 -----

-* Change IP for docker plugin in pom.xml for all services
+Run this command for all services:

-* Run mvn clean package docker:build -DpushImage
+    mvn clean package docker:build -DpushImage

 Employee service
 -----